Learning-and-Intelligent-Systems/stacking/README.md

 # stacking

-This repo has code for block stacking tasks such as tallest tower, longest overhang, etc. using a robot manipulator.
-This includes:
+This repo has code for the paper [Active Learning of Abstract Plan Feasibility](https://arxiv.org/abs/2107.00683).
+In it we perform experiments in a block stacking domain where the evaluation tasks include constructing the tallest tower, longest overhang, etc. using a robot manipulator.
+This repo includes:

 * A simulation-based particle filter to estimate the center of mass of blocks.
 * An active learning strategy to learn a model for abstract plan feasibility with a information-theoretic approach to improve data sampling efficiency.